codehawkeye/day_planner/README.md

 ## Description

-> Day planner is a simple calendar application that allows you stay organnized throughout your work day.
+> Day planner is a simple calendar application that allows you stay organized throughout your work day.

      -Simply enter the event at the desired time and it persist in local storage.